Find out if your Husband is a Functioning Alcoholic?

 11. You feel alone, fearful and anxious a lot of the time.
 You are beginning to lose self-respect and hate yourself.
 You sometimes question your own sanity.

-Neill: These are the normal mental health consequences of staying a long time in a codependent relationship, with or without alcohol abuse.
+Neill: These are the normal consequences of staying a long time in a codependent relationship, with or without alcohol abuse.
 Codependence helps no one.
 As long as you are safe from violence, you may not need to leave the relationship to break out of the codependence.
-You may be able to break the cycle of codependence with self-help strategies, but you could need professional help.
+You may be able to break the cycle of codependence with self-help strategies, but you could need professional life coaching.
 See Chapters 22 and 23.

 As I hope you have concluded from going through this exercise, understanding whether or not your partner is an alcoholic is not simply a matter of counting drinks or counting answers to a questionnaire.
 The issue is quite complex.
 My hope is, however, that the exercise has helped you to see more clearly what you are dealing with.

 Copyright © Neill Neill.
 All rights reserved.
-Dr. Neill Neill maintains an active psychology and life-coaching practice on Vancouver Island, BC, Canada.
-He is a member of the treatment team at Sunshine Coast Health Centre , a drug and alcohol addiction treatment center for men.
-He writes regular newspaper and magazine articles on practical psychology.
+Dr. Neill Neill maintains an active life-coaching practice on Vancouver Island, BC, Canada.
+He was a member of the treatment team at Sunshine Coast Health Centre , a drug and alcohol addiction treatment center for men.
 To read articles by Dr. Neill on alcoholism, click here.
 To read about his Book, click here.